hpcleuven/VscDocumentation/source/compute/software/installing_software/python_package_management.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 It is common that you want to recreate an environment, for instance to install
-it for a different architecture or to allow other people to have exactly the
+it for a different (micro)architecture or to allow other people to have exactly the
 same package versions.
 This can be easily achieved by making use of
 *pip list*, which produces a list of currently available packages and their
 version: